anillaghuvarapu/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

-# IAC
-Deploy a high-availability web app using CloudFormation
+# IAC: Deploy a high-availability web app using CloudFormation
 # Project 2 - Deploy a High-Availability Web App using CloudFormation

 1. In this project (Myworlddevops), I deployed web servers for a highly available web app using CloudFormation.